Interleukin 31: Function

 Interleukin 31 is an inflammatory cytokine produced by activated CD4^{+} T lymphocytes, in particular activated T_{H}2 helper cells, mast cells, macrophages, and dendritic cells.
-It major sites of action are the skin, lung, intestine and the nervous system.
-Hence IL-31 main role is to facilitate cell-mediated immunity against pathogens.
+Its major sites of action are the skin, lung, intestine and the nervous system.
+Hence IL-31's main role is to facilitate cell-mediated immunity against pathogens.

 IL-31 and its receptors are also involved in regulating hematopoietic progenitor cell homeostasis.

 Clinical significance

 IL-31 is believed to play a role in chronic inflammation diseases.
 One of these diseases is atopic dermatitis, or eczema.
-When biopsy samples of patients with atopic dermatitis were compared to samples from patients without atopic dermatitis, levels of IL-31 were elevated in patients with atopic dermatitis.
+Biopsy samples of patients with atopic dermatitis had elevated levels of IL-31 when compared to samples from patients without atopic dermatitis.
 IL-31 plays a role in this disease by inducing chemokine genes CCL1, CCL17, and CCL22.
 The chemokines transcribed from these genes recruit T-cells to the irritated skin where they secrete more IL-31.
 This cycle is the current understanding of IL-31's role in atopic dermatitis.
 Along with atopic dermatitis, IL-31 is believed to play a role in inflammatory bowel disease and airway hypersensitivity.

 Pruritic forms of inflammatory skin diseases, or itchy skin diseases, have been found to have elevated levels of IL-31 mRNA in patient biopsies.
 Analysis of the tissue distribution of the IL-31 receptor complex found that IL-31RA is abundant in dorsal root ganglia of different human tissues.
 Dorsal root ganglia is where the cell bodies of primary sensory neurons reside.
 Dorsal root ganglia are also believed to be where the "itch" sensation originates.
 These findings support the elevated levels of IL-31 in skin biopsies of pruritic skin diseases.

 A monoclonal antibody against IL-31 named lokivetmab is available for the treatment of canine atopic dermatitis.